 - Remember, this is an online course and it is crucial for you to keep up with all readings and assignments in order to be successful in this course. - Late assignments and discussions WILL NOT be accepted.
 Please review all due dates prior to beginning the course.
-They are listed within each chapters' link on the homepage for the course.
-They are also embedded within each graded assignment link. - All exams will be taken online and you can use your textbook and course materials during the exams.
-You will be required to download a lockdown browser on your computer prior to testing so that you may not visit any other websites while taking your exam. - Please check with the college calendar for the last day to withdraw from this course with a grade of "W".
+They are listed within each chapters' material on the homepage for the course and there will be a printable course due date listing all due dates for all work for the entire course. - Please check with the college calendar for the last day to withdraw from this course with a grade of "W".
 If you have chosen not to complete the course requirements and are planning on withdrawing, you must do so by this date or you will receive a course grade of "F." - "Students are expected to complete course work in an honest manner, using their intellects and resources designated as allowable by the course instructor.
 For this course, all exams will be online and you can use your textbook and course materials during the exams.
-You will be required to download a lockdown browser on your computer prior to testing so that you may not visit any other websites while taking your exam.
-NTCC upholds the highest standards of academic integrity.
+You may not use other websites or collaborate with your classmates.
+For security purposes, you will be required to download a lockdown browser on your computer prior to testing so that you may not visit any other websites while taking your exam. - NTCC upholds the highest standards of academic integrity.
 This course will follow the NTCC Academic Honesty policy stated in the Student Handbook for any and all violations of academic integrity.
+If any plagiarism occurs in the course-on assignments, discussions, or course paper-an F will be given for the final course grade.